mike-low/mlnd/readme.md

 # Udacity Machine Learning Engineer Nanodegree

-These are my projects completed as part of the the [Machine Learning Engineer Nanodegree] course (https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009)
+These are my projects completed as part of the the [Machine Learning Engineer Nanodegree](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009) course.

-They're all using Python 2.7 and Jupyter Notebooks.
+They are written in Python 2.7, using Jupyter Notebooks.
 My capstone project is using deep learning, Keras and Theano to automatically distinguish photos of cats from photos of dogs.

 ### Course Description